jjmchew/jjmchew.github.io/LS220/01-initialNotes.md

   - also known as slow/fast pointers
   - often used to find midpoint of an array, determining if duplicates exist
   - also good for removing duplicates or paritioning elements based on specific conditions
+  - reader/writer variation is great for linked lists (swapping is hard with linked lists)

 - K-window slide: process elements within a sliding window of size "K"
   - maintain a fixed window and slide it through the list, updating boundaries as you iterate